 Every week I get thousands of people to visit Canadian Budget Binder because they did a search online and found my blog.

 Most times funny, Sometimes serious.

-- Does your property taxes go up if there are more kids living in the house?– Think about that for a second.
+- Do your property taxes increase if more kids live in the house?– Think about that for a second.

-- How to get money on a Sunday when broke?– Ah, so now we are getting day specific, lol.
+- How to get money on a Sunday when broken?– Ah, so now we are getting day specific, lol.